 Devin has partnered to make music more universally assessable through organizations such as I Have A Dream, Circle of Care, Freemasons, El Sistema, Flatirons Strings Academy, and Pinnacle Charter School in Denver.
 He has chaired multiple foundational competitions nurturing the development of young performers, composers, and conductors, and serves as guest clinician for multiple school districts across Colorado.
 Aside from Devin's frequent appearances as a clinician and speaker, he has taught courses at the Denver Academy for Lifelong Learning and the Music Schools of the University of Denver, Ithaca College in New York, and New Mexico School for the Arts and serves as an annual guest artist with the International Keyboard Odyssiad and Festival.

 Equally active in choral and operatic repertoire, Devin has made community collaborations a recurrent part of orchestral life.
 He has combined local orchestras, businesses and non-profits to begin a community based opera program which combines seasoned operatic professionals with aspiring artists and enthusiastic community members to create unique operatic experiences.
-This grassroots opera initiative based in Colorado attracts dozens of vocalists nationwide per season for critically acclaimed opera and operetta productions along the Front Range, and has created a new Opera Chorus that performs with orchestras across the region.
+This grassroots opera initiative based in Colorado attracts dozens of vocalists nationwide per season for critically acclaimed opera and operetta productions along the Front Range, and spawned a new Opera Chorus that performs with orchestras across the region.
 Among others, Devin has led productions of Mozart’s Le nozze di Figaro, Puccini’s La Bohème, Bizet’s Carmen, Beethoven’s Ninth Symphony, Carl Orff’s Carmina Burana, Brahms’ German Requiem, and has also premiered choral-orchestral works by living composers such as Ozie Cargile, Austin Wintory & Gregory T.S.
 Walker.

 A zealous performer and promoter of the music of our time, Devin has fostered multiple composer in residency programs premiering dozens of new works.
 He has also constructed innovative avenues to bring new music to the forefront of the classical music scene.
 Under his baton, the Arapahoe Philharmonic and Boulder Symphony have soared to new artistic heights and become a centralized hub for community-wide outreach and education initiatives, major collaborations, operatic performances, and premieres of exciting new music.

 Dedicated to highlighting local composers and exploring the interplay of music, theatre, art, and dance, Devin also commissioned and performed multiple musical responses to exhibitions in the Museum of Contemporary Art during Denver Arts Week.
 He has recently initiated a collaboration between abstract painter Will Day and New York based composer Jonathan Bingham which will result in music and art extemporaneously being created in real-time.
 As a civically minded citizen, Devin was appointed by City Council to serve as an Arts & Culture Commissioner for the City of Boulder and currently serves on the Board of Directors for the Boulder Museum of Contemporary Art.
+Devin’s education includes studies at Ithaca College, University of Denver’s Lamont School of Music, Grinnell College, Vienna Conservatory of Music, and Ball State University.
+Devin lives in Colorado with his wife Molly, an Alexander Technique practitioner and singer, along with their cat and wannabe daughter Chakra.